trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

 ## Part 2: Start a Tezos sandbox

-Follow these steps to set up a Tezos sandbox that you can use to test sending messages to the smart rollup.
+Follow these steps to set up a Tezos sandbox that you can use to test the smart rollup.
 These steps use the Octez command-line client to set up a sandbox in a Docker container:

 1. Pull the most recent Tezos Docker image, which contains the most recent version of Octez: